tessercat/daoistic-book/book.md

 ## English

-Those who understand it
-don't talk about it,

-Those who talk about it
-don't understand it.

-It denies us joy,
-banishes our sorrow,
-tempers our cruelty,
-forgives our sin,
-questions our faith,
-relieves us of doubt.

-This one is called Xuantong, deep ambivalence, so there's no point in caring and no point in neglect, no point in help and no point in harm, no point in respect and no point in scorn, so treat people with respect.
+Understanding it means not talking about it, talking about it means not understanding it.

+Close the shutters,
+bar the gate,
+dim the light,
+stir the ash,
+dull the edge,
+loosen the knot.

+They call it Xuantong, deep ambivalence, because you can't get it and care, and you can't get it and forget, you can't get it and get ahead, and you can't get it and get hurt, you can't get it and get respect and you can't get it and hate because you treat the world with respect.

 ## Notes